w3c/wai-curricula/content/content-author/multimedia.md

 {% include excol.html type="middle" %}

-Descriptions explain visual information needed to understand the content for people who are blind and others who cannot see the video adequately.
+Descriptions explain visual information needed to understand the content for people who are blind and others who cannot see the video.

 Show examples of videos containing such descriptions and demonstrate different approaches to providing description of visual information.